 This means your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s important to let a pro like one from Coastal Service Experts in Savannah handle repairing or replacing this part.
+It’s important to have a professional like one from Coastal Service Experts in Savannah handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

-We want you to be fully happy with our furnace repair in Savannah.
+We want you to be completely happy with our furnace repair in Savannah.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions

-Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.